slacker-exe/slacker-exe/README.md

 - 👋 Hi, I’m @slacker-exe
-- 👀 I’m interested in web devlopment and UI/UX
+- 👀 I’m interested in web devlopment
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning MERN
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web app or website projects
 - 📫 How to reach me ...

 <!---